 By Michelle Lee

 Clockwise from left: Out of Joint: Power Crisis and the Rhetoric of Time by Associate Professor of Social Sciences Nomi Claire Lazar, Cow and Company by Assistant Professor of Social Sciences Parashar Kulkarni, and The Experiment of the Tropics by Lecturer of Humanities Lawrence Ypil.
-Image by Charmaine Chua/Yale-NUS College.
+Image by Charmaine Chua for Yale-NUS College.

 Three Yale-NUS faculty members, all of whom have recently published books, took part in the Singapore Writers’ Festival (SWF) last month, as speakers and moderators, to share their insights on writing with the public.
 The festival, which ran from 1 – 10 November 2019, is an annual celebration of global literary talents organised by the National Arts Council of Singapore.